-

 Your Questions Answered

-H2B Charcoal is the standard detox formula, built for general buildup and oil control.
-H2B Charcoal SSP (Scalp and Skin Purifier) includes additional anti-bacterial and anti-fungal ingredients, making it the better choice for clients with scalp odour, mild dandruff, or folliculitis.
+H2B Charcoal is the standard detox formula, made for general build-up and oil control.
+The SSP version (Scalp and Skin Purifier) adds scalp-focused ingredients for a more thorough clarifying wash.
 Both use activated charcoal as the base.
-SSP just adds the scalp-specific actives.

-The shampoo rinses clean off tiles and acrylic, but the wet lather can leave dark residue on white or light-coloured towels if you don't rinse them immediately.
-Use dark towels on charcoal-wash days, or rinse your towels by hand right after drying your hair.
-Stains on skin wash off easily with soap and warm water.
+The shampoo rinses clean off tiles and acrylic, but the wet lather can leave dark marks on white or light towels if you don't rinse them quickly.
+Use dark towels on charcoal-wash days, or rinse your towels by hand straight after.
+Marks on skin wash off easily with soap and warm water.